 - Branch named

-already has a saved commit.
+feature1already has a saved commit.
 Eg:1a2bc3d4

 Purpose

-The purpose here, is to add new changes to an existing commit from my branch feature1
+The purpose here, is to add new changes to an existing commit from my branch feature1.

 The outcome of it, would be to not have 2 commits, in the same PR (Pull Request).